(888) 552-6760 SCHEDULE AN APPOINTMENT

 How are colon polyps treated?

-The doctor will treat colon polyps by removing them, either through colonoscopy or flexible sigmoidoscopy.
+The care team will treat colon polyps by removing them, either through colonoscopy or flexible sigmoidoscopy.
 Both colonoscopes and sigmoidoscopes have a light and a lens (inserted into the colon) to view the lining of the patient's colon and rectum, as well as a tool to remove colon polyps.

 Patients undergoing colon polyp removal should alert the doctor if any of the following issues occur afterward: